 One of the features the clinical staff is most excited about is the educational video service.
 Patients can watch videos about their surgery or illness.
 And their clinicians can tell whether patients have done their homework.

 The system can be customized according to patient needs.
 For example, heart patients may have a menu of videos that are completely different from those available to new moms.
 The system can be tailored so that children in pediatrics will have a more child-friendly look than the system in the other patient rooms.

 Relaxation videos have been very popular in other hospitals.
 They provide background noise that makes patients comfortable but doesn’t distract from conversations with their visitors.
 Spiritual messages are another patient favorite.

 Many features are available now, while others will be added later.

 Information, Communication at Your Fingerprints

 “LodgeNet has a varied functionality that will benefit patients,” said Stogsdill.
 “Education, entertainment and environmental controls can be ordered up by the patient.
 The clinicians can choose assignments for the patient based on that patients specific educational needs.”

-There will be informational videos about general health, such as immunizations and exercise.
-The patient will have direct communication with pastoral care, maintenance and other departments.
-They will have many entertainment options, movies and their favorite television shows.
+There are informational videos about general health, such as immunizations and exercise.
+The patient also has direct communication with pastoral care, maintenance and other departments.
+And they have many entertainment options, movies and their favorite television shows.

 More Comfortable Environment